In this guide, we look at how to read and clear Porsche fault codes (also referred to as Diagnostic Trouble Codes or DTC).

 - Start the engine and pay attention to engine performance.
 If your check engine light is on, it may take a few days for the light to reset on its own.
 Or you can use an OBD-II scanner to clear the codes immediately.

-Replacing or clearing the Porsche MAF sensor is a very easy procedure that takes less than 20 minutes.
+Replacing or clearing the Porsche MAF sensor is a straightforward procedure that takes less than 20 minutes.
 For this procedure, you must have T20 Secure Torx Bits.

 Before you clean or replace a Porsche mass airflow sensor, read the Diagnostic Trouble Codes (DTC) with an OBD-II scanner to confirm the problem.